Luna 26

 Luna 26 (Luna-Resurs-Orbiter or Luna-Resurs O) is a planned lunar polar orbiter, part of the Luna-Glob program, by Roscosmos.
-In addition to its scientific role, the Luna 26 orbiter would also function as a telecomm relay between Earth and Russian landed assets.
-This mission was announced in November 2014, and its launch is planned for 2027 on a Soyuz-2.1b launch vehicle.
+In addition to its scientific role, the Luna 26 orbiter would also function as a telecom relay between Earth and Russian landed assets.
+This mission was announced in November 2014, and its launch is planned for 2028 on a Soyuz-2.1b launch vehicle.

 Overview

 The Luna 26 orbiter mission has been in planning since at least 2011.
 Originally it was envisioned to be launched to the Moon together with the lunar lander Luna 27 which will land on the South Pole–Aitken basin, an unexplored area on the far side of the Moon, but because of mass limitations, they will be launched separately.
 The orbiter's mass is about 2100 kg.

 The objective of the orbiter is to locate and quantify natural lunar resources that can be exploited by future landed missions.
 After completion of its primary mission, the spacecraft's orbit will be raised to about 500 km altitude to study cosmic rays.

+As of 2026, Luna 26 is expected to be launched in 2028.